Chadwell St Mary: Administrative history

 Chadwell St Mary was within the Kingdom of Essex, which was one of the kingdoms in the Anglo-Saxon heptarchy and which became the shire and subsequently county of Essex.
 From 870 until 917, Essex (including Chadwell) was within the Danelaw.
-It is part of the Barstable hundred.

 Chadwell is a traditional Church of England parish.
 It was part of the Orsett deanery and the archdeaconry of Essex.
 It was within the Diocese of London until 1845 when the archdeaconry became part of the Diocese of Rochester, transferring again to the Diocese of St Albans in 1878.
 In 1914 it became part of the newly established Diocese of Chelmsford.